Adaptive-Network/core/README.md

 # core
-A set of data structures and algorithms all in 1 library
+A set of data structures and algorithms all in one library